Bill Good Marketing

 In the last several weeks, I’ve seen photos of at least a dozen advisors’ offices.
 Most of them have a look I would only describe as “modern clinical.”
 They have gray walls, a desk and two chairs, in some cases, not even a picture of their family on the wall.

-On our FA Retirement Readiness page, we have posted a vital document for you, “Staging the Office.”
+On our Financial Advisor Retirement Readiness page, we have posted a vital document for you, “Staging the Office.”

 Your referral prospects are easy.
 Your client Bob tells his brother-in-law Billy, “Now you go talk to Jim and do what he says.
 Otherwise, I know you and Marge will buy a boat or something stupid.
 Here’s his number.
 Call him.”